libreddit/libreddit/README.md

 ## Instances

-Visit the [Instances wiki page](https://github.com/ferritreader/ferrit/wiki/Instances) for a list of running Ferrit instances. _Note that this page is currently empty since there are no (known) instances of Ferrit that are in operation._
+Visit the [Instances wiki page](https://github.com/ferritreader/ferrit/wiki/Instances) for a list of running Ferrit instances.

 ## Getting and Installing Ferrit